4weishinyin/datasciencecoursera/README.md

  - From the merged data set, creates a second, independent tidy dataset. (project step 5)

- After the script is run, a file named *_Final Data.txt_* is created under the current working directory.
-The file has total of
+ After the script is run, a file named *_FinalData.txt_* is created under the current working directory.
+The file uses long descriptive column names and has a total of 180 rows (6 activities each being carried out by the 30 subject), each row contains an activity name, a subject identifier, and 66 average measurements of the mean and the standard deviation for each measurement.

- 180 rows (6 activities each being carried out by the 30 subject), each row contains an activity name, a subject identifier, and 66 average measurements of the mean and the standard deviation for each measurement.
+ For better on screen data display purpose,  *_FinalDataAcronym.txt_* is also created which uses acronym of the long descriptive for output.
+You may run the *_'load_data.R'_* script to load the above data for further analysis.